samsrauy/ironsworn-starforged-googlesites-modules/README.md

 ### System Overview
 Void-Link is a modular TTRPG interface.
 It decouples data (Datasworn), storage (Google Sheets), and logic (Google Apps Script) to create a persistent, platform-agnostic gaming terminal.
+<br><br>
+>This means, you just need a Google Account, a Google Sheet named whatever you want and shared per the permissions below, Google Sites (to place iframes/modules), the ability to add an App Script (under "Extensions" in Google Sheet), and an active internet connection (of course).
+Nothing else.
+No installing.
+No money.
+No problem (or potentially a few problems.)

+<br><br>
 **Quick note about access and permissions:**
 To ensure the Navigation Console can reach the Sector Database (Google Sheets), apply these settings: